 The Normal Curve and Pelvic Tilt

 The spine can then provide adequate resilience during movement.
-The exertion from walking, running, jumping, etc, can be absorbed with minimal impact to the brain and the vertebral discs.
+The exertion from walking, running, jumping, etc., can be absorbed with minimal impact to the brain and the vertebral discs.

-Lifting, holding or moving objects require a normal curve and neutral pelvic tilt to protect the lumbar region.
+Lifting, holding or moving objects require a normal curve and neutral pelvic tilt to protect the region.

-The Lumbar Region
+The Lumbar Region (L1-L5)

 Unfortunately, it suffers the most wear and injury.
 For us, this translates to pain.
-A loss of disc height also results in loss of flexibility.
+A loss of disc height also results in a very significant loss of flexibility.
 As we age (30 years and older), disc height decreases.

 The Low Back Pain Program provides specific exercises to help maintain the proper pelvic tilt and to reduce imbalances of pressure on the lumbar region.
-It will help you to follow practical and useful exercises for the back, hips and leg muscles to reduce stress on the lumbar spine and pelvis.
+It will help you to follow practical and useful exercises for the back, hips and leg muscles to reduce stress on the spine and pelvis.

 As you focus on this area of difficulty, you can safely treat yourself at your own pace.
 As your pain decreases, you will move to a level of strength building and reconditioning.